MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/deploy-and-configure-on-macos.md

 <a name="Tier"> </a>

-This setting lets you specify the ring for users in your organization.
+This setting lets you specify the sync app update ring for users in your organization.
 The OneDrive sync app updates to the public through three rings; first to Insiders, then to Production, and finally to Deferred.
 When you enable this setting and select a ring, users aren't able to change it.

 We recommend selecting several people in your IT department as early adopters to join the Insiders ring and receive features early.
 We also recommend leaving everyone else in the organization in the default Production ring to ensure they receive bug fixes and new features in a timely fashion.
 [See all our recommendations for configuring the sync app](ideal-state-configuration.md).